MrPhuc11/data-story/index.markdown

 <div style="text-align: justify;">
 <p>
-Once these repetitive shock events are detected, we apply the same logic as before: we compare a subreddit’s behavior <b>before</b> and <b>after</b> the burst by looking at these two main outcomes:
+Once these repetitive shock events are detected, we apply the same logic as before.
+We compare a subreddit’s behavior <b>before</b> and <b>after</b> the burst by looking at these two main outcomes:

 <ul>
   <li>Does the <b>sentiment</b> of outgoing links change?</li>